WBHS-Botcats-3653/2023ChargedUp/README.md

 # 2023ChargedUp2ElectricBoogaloo
-Team 3653 Botcat's repository for our second robot for the 2023 FRC game.
+Team 3653 Botcat's repository for our first robot Dumpy for the 2023 FRC game.